Secrets and Lies

 If uninitialized variable values can be converted to number 0, then the script will correctly print the sum of the array content.
 But, what if some days later I add some code that uses a ‘total’ variable before that loop?

-I will get an hard to spot error.
+I will get a hard-to-spot error.
 Hard because the effect I see can be very far from the cause.

 Another possible error is from mistyping.
 If the last line would be written as: